 --

-the work he is supposed to be doing at that moment.
+Anyone can do any amount of work, provided it isn't the work he is supposed to be doing at that moment.

 - Robert Benchley